Motor Vehicle Accident (MVA) Insurance Claims

 How do motor vehicle accident injury claims work?

 - Inform your car insurance provider of the accident and any injuries that you have sustained.
 Regardless of who was at fault for the accident, your insurance provider is responsible for making health and rehabilitation services available to you.
-If you were a passenger or were outside of a vehicle at the time of your accident, your claim will instead be processed by the driver’s insurance company.
+If you were a passenger in someone else’s car, or were outside of the vehicle but still involved in the accident, contact your own auto insurance provider if you have one.
+Your adjuster will help you determine through whose insurance your claim will be processed.
 Once you have a motor vehicle accident injury claim initiated with the relevant insurance provider we can take care of the rest.

 - Call us to book an initial assessment.
 In this one hour session your Registered Physiotherapist will examine your car accident related injuries, discuss with you a treatment plan, begin therapy, and collect all the necessary information to fill out and submit an MVA rehabilitation insurance claim on your behalf.
 If you have extended health insurance coverage you are legally required to exhaust these benefits first, and then the remainder of your therapy will be covered by your auto insurance provider.